freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - create a nbsp filter
  - Apply <span class="alt"> to all 'v.' in document titles
  - fix @casename "unpublished disposition" cases (bug 182)
+ - Investigate adding document back to the admin site for Brian
+ - Fix display of  information on Resource.org HTML display (CSS)